SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 If you can't see Azure Active Directory as one of your options then scroll to the end of the left menu and click on "More Services".
 You'll find "Azure Active Directory"  there.
 Please favorite the feature as you'll need this later.

-You'll see on the left side of blade have you opened the Azure AD tenant corresponding to your Office 365 tenant.
-Locate and select the option "App Applications".
+You'll see on the left side of the blade that you opened the Azure AD tenant corresponding to your Office 365 tenant.
+Locate and select the option "App Registrations".
 See the next figure for further details.

 ![Azure AD Main Page](./Figures/Fig-07-Azure-AD-Main-Page.png)

-In the "App Registrations" tab you will find the list of Azure AD applications installed in your tenant.
+In the "App Registrations" tab you will find the list of Azure AD applications registered in your tenant.
 Click the "Add" button in the upper left part of the blade, this will show you the following screen.

 ![Azure AD - Add an Application - First Step](./Figures/Fig-08-Azure-AD-Add-Application-Step-01.png)

-Then, provide a **name** for your application (we suggest to name it "OfficeDev PnP Partner Pack"), select the option **"Web app / API"**, and fill in the **Sign-on URL**  **URL** of the Azure Web App that you will create (in one of the following steps).
+Then, provide a **name** for your application (we suggest to name it "SharePoint PnP Partner Pack"), select the option **"Web app / API"**, and fill in the **"Sign-on URL"** with the **URL** of the Azure Web App that you will create (in one of the following steps).
 Click create when done.

 The newly created app registration will now be listed in your "App Registrations" list.
 Open it and then click into settings and then Properties.
 You should now be at the following screen: